Matt Olson Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.99 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals' 5.00 team ERA ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to allow 242 total home runs at a clip of 1.5 per game (most in the league).
+- Nationals pitchers combine to give up the most home runs in baseball (242 total, 1.5 per game).

-- In his last time out on Saturday, Sept.
-16, the righty went two innings against the Milwaukee Brewers, giving up three earned runs while surrendering five hits.
+- His last time out came on Sunday against the Atlanta Braves, when the right-hander threw 4 2/3 innings, surrendering four earned runs while allowing five hits.

-- In 29 games this season, the 31-year-old has amassed a 5.55 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .297 to his opponents.
+- The 25-year-old has a 6.42 ERA and 8.1 strikeouts per nine innings in 11 games this season, while giving up a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.